tominardi/pyboondmanager/docs/pages/basics.md

 ### X-Jwt-App-BoondManager

-Same as JWT Client, but use the token of an app instead of an user.
+Same as JWT Client, but use the token of an app instead of a user.

 Please read the [official documentation](https://support.boondmanager.com/hc/fr/articles/360027681152-Quick-start-Guides) to understand how it works.

-You'll need the following informations :
+You'll need the following information :

 * The user's token of a BoondManager's account found on user interface > settings > security
 * The app's token sended by BoondManager during the installation of the app
 * The app's key found on client's administrator interface > apps > your app

-The `boondmanager.auth.get_jwt` helper can we used to generate the correct jwt.
+The `boondmanager.auth.get_jwt` helper can be used to generate the correct jwt.

 Example :